T cell: Origin, early development and migration to the thymus

-All T cells originate from c-kit^{+}Sca1^{+} haematopoietic stem cells (HSC) which reside in the bone marrow.
+All T cells originate from c-kit^{+}Sca1^{+} haematopoietic stem cells (HSC) that reside in the bone marrow.
 In some cases, the origin might be the foetal liver during embryonic development.
-The HSC then differentiate into multipotent progenitors (MPP) which retain the potential to become both myeloid ,and lymphoid cells.
-The process of differentiation then proceeds to a common lymphoid progenitor (CLP), which can only differentiate into T, B or NK cells.
-These CLP cells then migrate via the blood to the thymus, where they engraft:.
+The HSC then differentiate into multipotent progenitors (MPP) which retain the potential to become both myeloid and lymphoid cells.
+The process of differentiation then proceeds to a common lymphoid progenitor (CLP), which can only differentiate into T, B, or NK cells.
+These CLP cells then migrate via the blood to the thymus, where they engraft.
 Henceforth they are known as thymocytes, the immature stage of a T cell.

 The earliest cells which arrived in the thymus are commonly termed double-negative, as they express neither the CD4 nor CD8 co-receptor.
 The newly arrived CLP cells are CD4^{−}CD8^{−}CD44^{+}CD25^{−}ckit^{+} cells, and are termed early thymic progenitor (ETP) cells.
 These cells will then undergo a round of division and downregulate c-kit and are termed double-negative one (DN1) cells.
 To become T cells, the thymocytes must undergo multiple DN stages as well as positive selection and negative selection.

-Double negative thymocytes can be identified by the surface expression of CD2, CD5 and CD7.
+Double negative thymocytes can be identified by the surface expression of CD2, CD5, and CD7.
 Still during the double negative stages, CD34 expression stops and CD1 is expressed.
 Expression of both CD4 and CD8 makes them double positive, and matures into either CD4^{+} or CD8^{+} cells.